-- 7. AMOUNT: Enter the exact amount of the incurred expenditure obligation. - 8.
-PAYEE ADDRESS: Enter the complete address of the person to whom the obligation is owed. - 9.
+- 7. AMOUNT: Enter the amount of the incurred expenditure obligation. - 8.
+PAYEE ADDRESS: Enter the complete address of the payee of the expenditure obligation. - 9.
 TYPE OF EXPENDITURE: Check only one box to indicate whether the incurred obligation was political or non-political.